 o Enhance the spaciousness of each room.

 You will be better served if you allow your Realtor to do their job without you there.
+An experienced Realtor will know how to show your home, and point out the items that matter most to their buyers.
 Most potential buyers usually feel more comfortable if they can speak freely to the real estate professional without the owners being present.
-If people unaccompanied by an agent request to see your property, you should refer them to your real estate professional for an appointment.
+If people who are unaccompanied by an agent request to see your property, you should refer them to your real estate professional for an appointment.

 Mistake #8.
 Not planning your move early enough.